-The civil partnership is wholly owned by its three partners.
-All partners hold an audit practicing certificate and are directly involved in the provision of the firm's services.
+Following the admission of Wayne Pisani and George Vella as partners with effect from 1 November 2014, the civil partnership is wholly owned by its five partners.
+With the exception of Dr Wayne Pisani, all partners hold an audit practicing certificate and are directly involved in the provision of the firm's services.
 The partners also hold all the voting rights in the partnership.